pschool-in/curriculum/content/grammar/article/article-passages.md

 ## Definite article:

-We use definite article "the" when we are talking about a specific person or a thing.
+We use the definite article "the" when we are talking about a specific person or a thing.

 "the" is used for countable and uncountable nouns/singular and plural nouns.